Student Success and the IRU VCs’ Fellowship

 By collaborating on key initiatives and showcasing best practice across the IRU, the fellowship provides an opportunity to impact student and graduate success from the transition to university through to graduation and beyond.

 The IRU Vice-Chancellors’ Fellow is normally appointed for a two-year term.
 Two IRU Vice-Chancellors’ Fellows have been appointed so far: Jessica Vanderlelie between 2016 and 2018; and Amani Bell between 2018 and 2020.

 The position of IRU Vice-Chancellors’ Fellow is currently vacant.
 A new Fellow is expected to be appointed in 2021.

 The Innovative Research Universities (IRU) group is collaborating with government agencies to scope the potential for students to participate in real projects as part of their work-integrated learning at university.

-This pilot project will see students working on live and real eWIL (e-Work Integrated Learning) projects across four government departments:
+This pilot project will see students working on live and real eWIL (e-Work Integrated Learning) projects across three government departments: